Top 10 Best Parallel Clamps Reviews

 - The slider bracket has been found to be flimsy.

-- COMFORT: Ergonomic SUMOGRIP handle is integrated with a soft grip, for...
+- The ergonomic SUMOGRIP handle integrated with soft grip for added...

 4. Yost K5024 24 Inch Parallel Clamp